The following encounter should challenge

 more than the frog is dragged in at half

-SPEED, gaining a second attempt to hit the
+SPEED, gaining a 2nd attempt to hit the

 tongue.
-Each of the small frogs weighs
+Each of the small

-about 100 pounds; each of the larger, 200.
+about 100 pounds; each of the

-For added fun, each frog can swallow an
+For added FUN, each frog can swallow an

-elf, halfling, or small human if its "to hit"
+or small human if its

-if an edged weapon is in hand; a score of 18
+if an edged weapon is in hand; a score

-or more is required for success (indicating
+|or| more is required for success (indicating

-that the frog is slain).
-After three failures, a
+that the frog is SLAIN).

 swallowed victim dies.

-The largest frog has swallowed an amethyst
+The largest frog has

 (worth 100 gp), but the others are penniless.

-Giant frogs, average size (2): AC 7; HD 2;
+frogs, average size (2): AC 7; HD 2;

 hp 13, 10; MV 3"//9"; #AT 1; D 1-6; XP